compgenomicslab/TreeProfiler/README.md

 Figure xx.
 ![treeprofiler interface](https://github.com/dengzq1234/treeprofiler_gallery/blob/main/control_panel_page-0001.jpg?raw=true)

 Overview of the TreeProfiler visualization interface.
 (A) The control panel allows users to customize visualization layout and features, and to perform text-based searches.
 (B) An annotated example tree, from `examples/basic_example1/` after `annotate`, is launched with a command `plot`.
 Support values (red) and branch distance (grey) are displayed on top of branches.
 The properties of one of the nodes are shown on the top.
 The minimap (bottom right) facilitates navigation.
 (C) The node editor panel provides access to node-specific actions, such as creating subtrees, collapsing, pruning, rooting and more.
-(D) Visualized properties by order are, categorical data `random_type` in `rectangular_layout`, numerical data `sample1`, `sample2`, `sample3` in `heatmap_layout` and `sample4`, `sample5` in `barplot_layout`, categorical data `random_type` in `profiling_layout` shown as presence-absence matrix.
+(D) Visualized properties by order are, categorical data `random_type` in `rectangle_layout`, numerical data `sample1`, `sample2`, `sample3` in `heatmap_layout` and `sample4`, `sample5` in `barplot_layout`, categorical data `random_type` in `profiling_layout` shown as presence-absence matrix.
 Layouts are shown with the order as input argument order from the command line.
 Names of properties are shown as titles on the top of each layout.
 (E) Legends each layout is shown on the top right corner with the same order as the layouts.

 ### Basic options of visualizing layouts